jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 data, credit card data and other PII data as it relates to various countries and their laws and regulations

 [1.5](#1.5) **Understand legal and regulatory issues that pertain to information security in a holistic context**
+  - Cybercrime and data breaches:
+    - Understand the notification requirements placed on organizations that experience a data breach
+    - California's SB 1386 implemented the first statewide requiremnt to notify individuals of a breach of their personnel information; all other states eventually followed suit with similar laws
+    - Currently, federal law only requires notification of individuals when a HIPAA-covered entity breaches their protected health information
+    - Before an organization expands to other countries, perform due diligence to understand legal systems and what changes might be required to the way that data is handled and secured
+    - In particular, be familiar with:
+      - Council of Europe Convention on Cybercrime, a treaty signed by many countries that establishes standards for cybercrime policy
+      - laws about data breaches, including notification requirements.
+      - In the US, the Health Information Technology for Economic and Clinical Health (HITECH) Act requires notification of a data breach in some cases, such as when the personal health information was not protected as required by the Health Insurance Portability and Accountability Act (HIPAA) law
+      - The Gramm-Leach-Bliley Act (GLBA) applies to insurance and financial organizations; it requires notification to federal regulators, law enforcement agencies and customers when a data breach occurs.
+      - Certain states also impose their own requirements concerning data breaches
+      - the EU and other countries have their own requirements, for instance, the GDPR has very strict data breach notification requirements: A data breach must be reported to the competent supervisory authority within 72 hours of its discovery
+      - Some countries do not have any reporting requirements
+  - Licensing and intellectual property (IP) requirements
+    - Trademarks:words, slogans, and logos used to identify a company and its products or services
+    - Patents:A temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent
+      - Utility: protect the intellectual property rights of inventors
+      - Design: cover the appearance of an invention and last for 15 years.
+They don't protect the idea of an invention only its form, and are generally seen as weaker
+      - Software: area of on-going controversy; Google vs Oracle; given to rise of "patent trolls"
+    - Copyright: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification
+    - Licensing: a contract between the software producer and the consumer which limits the use and/or distribution of the software
+    - Trade Secrets: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public
+  - Import / Export controls:
+    -  Every country has laws around the import and export of hardware and software.
+For example, the US has restrictions around the export of cryptographic technology, and Russia requires a license to import encryption technologies manufactured outside the country
+  -  Transborder data flow:
+    - Organizations should adhere to origin country-specific laws and regulations, regardless of where data resides
+    - Also be aware of applicable laws where data is stored and systems are used
+  - Privacy:
+    -  Many laws include privacy protections for personal data.
+The EU’s General Data Protection Regulation (GDPR) has strong privacy rules that apply to any organization anywhere that stores or processes the personal data of EU residents; these individuals must be told how their data is collected and used, and they must be able to opt out.
+    -  The privacy guidelines of the Organization for Economic Co-operation and Development (OECD) require organizations to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more.
+    -  The EU-US Privacy Shield (formerly the EU-US Safe Harbor agreement) controls data flow from the EU to the United States.
+The EU has more stringent privacy protections and without the Privacy Shield, personal data flow from the EU to the United States would not be allowed

+[1.6](#1.6) **Understand requirements for investigation types (i.e. administrative, criminal, civil, regulatory, industry standards)**